About the Friends of Crystal Palace Subway

 Our campaign began in the autumn of 2010 when two local residents, Karl H Richter and Rolf Peruzzo, began discussions with Bromley Council and other local stakeholders to explore how to reopen the subway.

-Over the years the subway has managed to inspire people and capture their imagination so it wasn’t hard to find an enthusiastic group to help with this project.
-A small steering group of volunteers and sponsors was formed to support and promote the project and this has now been formally constituted as the Friends of Crystal Palace Subway.
+Over the years the subway has managed to inspire people and capture their imaginations so it wasn’t hard to find an enthusiastic group to help with this project.
+A small steering group of volunteers and sponsors was formed to support and promote the project and this was formally constituted as the Friends of Crystal Palace Subway in 2013.

 For the moment, part of the subway may remain closed due to safety concerns about the structural integrity of some of the retaining walls.
-But both Bromley Council and English Heritage are keen to see this part also reopened in future and we are working with them to investigate funding by the Heritage Lottery Fund or other sources.
+But planning permission for this has been approved and works should commence imminently.